Alaqian/Installing-PySpark-for-Big-Data-CS-GY-6513/README.md

 Download link: https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html

-You will need to create and account and sign-in in order to download it.
+You will need to create an account and sign-in in order to download it.

 Press start and search for "Edit environment variables for your account"